A Comparison of Methods for Treatment Assignment with an Application to Playlist Generation: Experiments Results

 \subsection{Application setting}

-In our playlist generation setting, the treatment variants consist of different algorithmic playlist generation (recommender) systems tested in production by Spotify, a media services provider.
-Each recommender system uses a different algorithm to select and rank songs in ``algorithmic'' playlists (playlists that are built dynamically according to user data).
+In our playlist generation setting, the treatment variants consist of different algorithmic playlist generation systems tested in production by Spotify, a media services provider.
+Each system uses a different algorithm to select and rank songs in `algorithmic' playlists (playlists that are built dynamically according to user data).
 The company has multiple goals when deploying such systems (e.g., converting users from free to premium, reducing churn, increasing engagement with the platform).
-We focus specifically on the number of song streams as our target outcome metric.
-However, (as stated before) issues in data collection, modeling, and deployment have made it hard historically for recommender systems to be directly optimized in terms of these goals.
-Therefore, the models that underlie these systems are often heuristic (e.g., songs may be ranked according to their similarity to previous songs the user has played).
+However, the complexities of data collection, modeling, and deployment have historically made it prohibitively difficult for systems to be directly optimized in terms of these goals.
+Therefore, the models that underlie these systems are often heuristic (e.g., songs are ranked based on their similarity to other songs the user has played).

-Firms typically run A/B tests to compare new recommender systems with the existing production system (as a baseline) and decide whether to replace the production system with one of the new systems.
+We focus specifically on the number of streamed songs in the playlist as a proxy for engagement and use it as our target outcome metric; this measure is significantly less noisy than other alternative engagement metrics and is available for all users.\footnote{Alternative engagement metrics, such as whether the user added the playlist to favorites, consist of actions that may not be available to all users and are generally harder to optimize due to their rare occurrence.} Thus, the goal is to assign users to the playlist generation system with which they would listen to the most songs.
+Firms typically run A/B tests to compare new machine-learned systems with the existing production system (as a baseline) and decide whether to replace the production system with one of the new systems.
 This essentially chooses the same treatment assignment for all users.
 However, as we have argued throughout this paper, different variants may work better for different users: if System A is best for new users and System B is best for more experienced users, then deploying the same system for all users would lead to sub-optimal treatment assignments.
-Since the outcome of interest in this case is song streams, the goal is to learn a treatment assignment policy that deploys different systems for different users in order to maximize the number of streams.
+Since the outcome of interest in this case is song streams, one could then learn a treatment assignment policy that deploys different systems for different users in order to maximize the number of song streams.

+In Appendix~\ref{app:diffs}, we provide a detailed discussion on how the deployment of content selection systems differs from other treatment assignment problems.